Wedding Day Timeline

-OK, so the schedule.
-A few things you should know—I started crafting our schedule about six months before the wedding, and I reviewed it at every single vendor meeting that we had.
+OK, so the wedding day timeline.
+A few things you should know—I started crafting our wedding schedule about six months before the wedding, and I reviewed it at every single vendor meeting that we had.
 (Truly, my biggest fear was that I would forget to do something, or go somewhere, or be somehow unprepared for our wedding—I had at least four nightmares about it!)
 Anyway, I reviewed the schedule with the reception venue, the catering staff, the DJ, and the photographer.
-Each of them had very definite ideas of how the schedule should go and, although it certainly helped me to have their suggestions on how things would flow best, I didn’t always take their advice.
+Each of them had very definite ideas of how the wedding schedule should go, and although it certainly helped me to have their suggestions on how things would flow best, I didn’t always take their advice.
 Even though I’ve never had a wedding before, I had a very clear idea of how I wanted things to flow.

 Anyway.
-Here’s how the schedule was created.
+Here’s how the wedding day timeline was created.
 First, I opened one of my trusty Google spreadsheets.
 I used column A to schedule the entire day in 15-minute increments.
 Then, as I was made aware of when things would happen, I added them in.
 Here’s my example:

-Which brings me to the question for this post—who are you putting in charge of the schedule??
+Which brings me to the question for this post—who are you putting in charge of the wedding day timeline??
 I would really, strongly, forcefully encourage you to assign the schedule to someone other than yourself—ain’t nobody got time to worry about the time on their wedding day!
 So…who’s it going to be?

 - January 2013